-- A student wishing to take the level 3 Vocational option must achieve a best 8 point score at GCSE of 38 points or more. - Students are required to take the equivalent of 3 Vocational subjects throughout the sixth form. - Each subject has specific entry requirements based on particular GCSE grades and these also need to be achieved to access the course. - The minimum GCSE grade for English Language and Mathematics is a D grade.
-This grade requirement could be higher, depending on the subject choice. - All students will need to follow an English or Mathematics course equivalent to GCSE if they have not achieved a C grade in either subject at GCSE. - It is also possible to do 2 Vocational courses and 1 A level course.
-Entry requirements for each subject will still need to be achieved.
+- A student wishing to take the level 3 Vocational option must achieve a best 8 score at GCSE of 47 points or more. - Students are required to take the equivalent of 3 Vocational subjects throughout the sixth form. - Each subject has specific entry requirements based on particular GCSE grades and these also need to be achieved to access the course. - The minimum GCSE grade for English Language and Mathematics is a 4 grade.
+This grade requirement could be higher, depending on the subject choice. - All students will need to follow an English or Mathematics course equivalent to GCSE if they have not achieved a 4 grade in both subjects at GCSE.

-VRQ Coaching (level 3)
+The Coaching Academy (level 3)

-- A student wishing to take the VRQ pathway must achieve a best 8 point score at GCSE of 36 points or more. - The minimum GCSE grade for English and Mathematics is a D grade.
-You will continue to study GCSE English Language or Mathematics until you achieve GCSE C grade or better in both of these subjects. - You will also study Level 3 Btec Sport. - Each student must demonstrate an aptitude for coaching.
+- A student wishing to take the coaching pathway must achieve a best 8 score at GCSE of 47 points or more. - The minimum GCSE grade for English and Mathematics is a 3 grade.
+You will continue to study GCSE English Language or Mathematics until you achieve GCSE 4 grade or better in both of these subjects. - Each student must demonstrate an aptitude for coaching.